VicAlexandre/6502-rs/README.md

 ## Roadmap

-- **Instructions**: Currently being implemented.
-The core instruction set of the 6502 is under development, with the aim to cover all official opcodes and behaviors.
+- **Instructions**: The core instruction set of the 6502 is under development, with the aim to cover all official opcodes and behaviors.
+Already implemented.

-- **TUI (Text-based User Interface)**: Planned feature.
+- **TUI (Text-based User Interface)**: Currently being implemented.
 A real-time interface that will display and update the current status of the processor with each execution step.
 This will enhance the usability for educational purposes and debugging.

 ## Contributing